 Arrange the apple wedges along the outer edge of the pan and arrange a few slices in the center.

-Bake for 50 minutes.
+Bake for 45 to 50 minutes.
 Center should be golden brown.

 Remove from oven and allow to cool completely.